The End of Things

 Nothing for them changed other than the colour of the tie they were wearing, so it is indeed foolish to think Communism ended.

-8. Give the politically correct enough power and they will bring on full blown communism, bringing the house down on everyone, including on their wealthy benefactors.
+Give the politically correct enough power and they will bring on full blown communism, bringing the house down on everyone, including on their wealthy benefactors.
 This would be unavoidable.
 There’s no need to be overly struck by the extent to which the left appears to have the same economic principles as the right.
 Just like freedom of speech, it’s just the tracks they move on until it’s no longer needed.
 Then the tracks are blown up.
 They talked up free speech when they needed it.
 Now free speech is considered a hate-crime.
-Capitalism will go the way of free speech once they have enough power and none of the wealthy who support them will be able to speak against the process.
+Capitalism will go the way of free speech… Read more »

 Caesarism, baby!
 It’s the new hotness of the twenty-teens.
 It looks like constitutional government; it’s actually organized plunder by warlords and their retinues.
 Our bread and circuses are much better though.